DavidLegarre/Theory-notes/Biomedicine/Chemistry/Basic/Bonds/Covalent Bonds.md

 For bonds between two *identical* atoms, the electrons are equally shared.
 Such bonds are termed **nonpolar**.
 The resulting compound $\ce{H_2}$ or $\ce{O_2}$.

 For [[Atoms]] that differ greatly in [[Electronegativity]], [[Electrons]] are not shared equally.
 The shared electrons are more likely to be closer to the atom of lower [[Electronegativity]].
 This unequal distribution results in regions of partial negative charge near the more electronegative atom, and regions of partial positive charge near the less electronegative atom.
 Such bonds are termed **polar covalent bonds**.

+## How is a polar covalent bond different from an ionic bond?

+An [[ionic bond]] is an attraction between ions of opposite charge in a ionic compound.
+A covalent bound is formed when two atoms share one or more pairs of electrons.
+Complex biological compounds are formed in large part by atoms that can form one or more covalent bonds. **A polar covalent bond is formed by unequal sharing of electrons**.
+Nonpolar bonds exhibit equal sharing of electrons.